About Uniform Rapid Suspension System (URS)

 A URS complaint must first be submitted directly to an Approved URS Provider.

-The URS proceedings will be conducted pursuant to the approved URS Procedure.
+URS proceedings are conducted pursuant to the approved URS and its Rules.
 If the URS complaint passes the URS Provider's administrative review, the Registry Operator must lock the domain name(s) in dispute within 24 hours of notification by the URS Provider.
-If a URS proceeding results in a Determination that one or more domain names must be suspended, the Registry Operator must implement the suspension, and take any other actions described in the URS Procedure.
+If a URS proceeding results in a Determination that one or more domain names must be suspended, the Registry Operator must implement the suspension, and take any other actions described in the URS, URS Rules and URS Technical Requirements.

-ICANN's role is to ensure that the Registry Operator timely locks, and if applicable suspends, the relevant domain name(s) in accordance with the Determination and the URS Procedure.
+ICANN's role is to ensure that the Registry Operator timely locks, and if applicable suspends, the relevant domain name(s) in accordance with the Determination, and takes any other action(s) required by the URS, URS Rules and Technical Requirements.
 If the Registry Operator does not lock the domain name, the URS Service Provider may submit a domain lock report via the URS Form.

-If the prevailing Complainant in the URS proceeding believes that the Registry Operator is not properly suspending a domain name or not performing any other actions described in the procedure, the Complainant may submit a URS enforcement complaint form to ICANN via the URS Form.
+If a party in the URS proceeding believes that the Registry Operator is not properly suspending a domain name or not performing any other actions required in the URS, URS Rules or Technical Requirements, they may submit a URS enforcement complaint form to ICANN via the URS Form.

 The processes described above do not apply to any ccTLD (such as .us, .de, .uk, etc.).